Civic Health Project

 A Bonus Win: Kinder Comments

 Most politically adjacent ads get flooded with vitriol in the comments.
+Not this time.

 What We Learned